 At CMCC we work hard to ensure that students, faculty, staff, and guests are aware of campus safety and security and the services we provide so they can make well-informed decisions about their personal safety.
-As Director of Security, we take specific measures such as training students, faculty, and staff regarding safety protocols and policies.
-Keeping the campus safe 24 hours a day, 7 days a week is a job that we take seriously.
+As Director of Campus Safety & Security, it is my job to create a culture of safety and awareness at CMCC.
+The College takes specific measures to create a safety culture with specific measures such as training students, faculty, and staff regarding safety protocols and policies.